 Philippine farm worker leaders announce on Oct.
 10 that they will be holding a march to protest the killings and harassment of farmers in the provinces.
 (Photo by Inday Espina-Varona)

 The former agrarian reform minister of President Rodrigo Duterte led farm worker leaders on Oct.
 10 to demand a stop to the killings and arrest of farmers across the country.

-promises.
 "Of course, you have ideals; on what you want the world to be.
 But when you get older, you would know that this is not really possible, that life is really unfair," said Duterte.